 Today’s Focus

-Colombian shares had their best close in weeks on Friday, with the COLCAP up 1.57% as industrials, services and agricultural names did the heavy lifting.
+Colombian shares had their best close in weeks on Friday.
+The COLCAP rose 1.57% as industrials, services and agricultural names did the heavy lifting.

-The peso barely stirred, settling at 3,335 per dollar — a level that leaves it hugging the floor of its 52-week range and roughly 14% below where it stood a year ago, when the dollar was far stronger.
+The peso barely stirred, settling at 3,335 per dollar.
+That level leaves it hugging the floor of its 52-week range and about 14% below where it stood a year ago, when the dollar was far stronger.

-Oil gave the market a gentle tailwind rather than a jolt: Brent firmed to $72.18 and WTI to $68.93, enough to support the energy complex without forcing a rethink of anyone’s book.
+Oil gave the market a gentle tailwind rather than a jolt.
+Brent firmed to $72.18 and WTI to $68.93, enough to support energy names without forcing a rethink of anyone’s book.

-With Wall Street shut for Independence Day, volumes were thin and the five bellwether names — Ecopetrol, Bancolombia, ISA, Grupo Sura and GEB — mostly tracked the tape rather than led it.
+With Wall Street shut for Independence Day, volumes were thin.
+The five bellwether names — Ecopetrol, Bancolombia, ISA, Grupo Sura and GEB — mostly tracked the tape rather than led it.

 Colombia’s COLCAP and the peso.
 (Photo internet reproduction)